arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 AQL
 ---

-- ArangoDB 3.4 adds two new view-related keywords to AQL: `VIEW` and `SEARCH`
+- ArangoDB 3.4 adds the new view-related `SEARCH` keyword to AQL:

-  Usage of these keywords as collection names, variable names or attribute names in AQL queries will not be possible without quoting.
+  Usage of this keyword as collection name, variable name or attribute name in AQL queries will not be possible without quoting.
 For example, the following AQL query will still work as it uses a quoted collection name and a quoted attribute name: